Dr Stephen C. Carlson

 Dr Stephen C. Carlson is a senior research fellow in the Biblical and Early Christian Studies program.
 After earning his PhD in New Testament from Duke University, he was a postdoctoral research fellow in Pre-Constantinian Christianity at Uppsala University in Sweden prior to coming to ACU in 2014.
 He is the author of two books, The Gospel Hoax, which debunked the “Secret Gospel of Mark,” and his dissertation, The Text of Galatians and its History, which applied state-of-the-art computer phylogenetic software he wrote himself to produce a family tree of ninety-two manuscripts and witnesses of Galatians.
 He is also the author of numerous peer-reviewed journal articles, including those on the so-called “inn” in Luke’s infancy account and the donkeys in Matthew’s triumphal entry.
 His current project is focused on the fragments of Papias of Hierapolis, a second-century Christian commentator.

-- Papias of Hierapolis, Expositions of Dominical Oracles: The Fragments, Testimonia, and Reception of a Second-Century Christian Commentator.
-Oxford Early Christian Texts (Oxford: Oxford University Press, in production).
+- (forthcoming) Papias of Hierapolis, Expositions of Dominical Oracles: The Fragments, Testimonia, and Reception of a Second-Century Christian Commentator.
+Oxford Early Christian Texts (Oxford: Oxford University Press).

 Texts, Traditions, and Christian Identities (with KU Leuven and Durham University)